wookdev/munged-org/rofl/seuss-review.md

 Everyman claims empirical control over these boiling urges.
 By stating, "I would not eat them anywhere", Everyman steadfastly refuses to give in to any aspect of sexual curiosity.
-Even so, we can see that it's unsettling, as the frantic and lengthy reply to Sam shows.</p>
+Even so, we can see that it's unsettling, as the frantic and lengthy reply to Sam shows.

 And then Sam tries a different angle.
 He wonders if what Everyman needs to "turn on" is something technological, modern, perhaps electrical or synthetic.
 He asks the bold question,"Would you?
 Could you/ in a car?"
 (26).
-Sam hints in Freudian terms that perhaps sex could spur on Everyman's movement of the ego through the transportation symbol of the car.</p>
+Sam hints in Freudian terms that perhaps sex could spur on Everyman's movement of the ego through the transportation symbol of the car.

- But, as before, Everyman rejects this.</p>
+ But, as before, Everyman rejects this.

  So Sam counters with, "You may like them / in a tree!"
 (28).
-If technology may seem a bit shaky to Everyman, it seems logical that nature, symbolized by the tree, is what it takes to make this Everyman recognize and respond to his inner stirrings, inner stirrings which can be said to be nothing more than common and natural in all living creatures.</p>
+If technology may seem a bit shaky to Everyman, it seems logical that nature, symbolized by the tree, is what it takes to make this Everyman recognize and respond to his inner stirrings, inner stirrings which can be said to be nothing more than common and natural in all living creatures.

- Steadfast and determined, Everyman again rejects Sam's questions, but the lengthy answer (again rejecting the box, fox, house, mouse, etc.) shows that Sam's (nature's) persistence is unsettling Everyman.</p>
+ Steadfast and determined, Everyman again rejects Sam's questions, but the lengthy answer (again rejecting the box, fox, house, mouse, etc.) shows that Sam's (nature's) persistence is unsettling Everyman.

  So Sam immediately hits with, "A train!
 A train!/ A train!
 A train!/ Could you, would you, on a train?"
 (33).
 Sam is tempting Everyman